The Multi-Purpose “Shed”

 Marymount Catholic Primary School contracted Spantech as a nominated subcontractor to install the structural steel and an insulated roof for their Primary School Hall.
 The building is affectionately known as the Multi-Purpose Shed.

-This distinctive architecturally designed complex was design by Bertoldi Architects.
+This distinctive architecturally designed complex was designed by Bertoldi Architects.
 The design takes full advantage of a challenging sloping area of the school.
 On the main level the building includes:

 - two partially open multipurpose courts